Consistent Robust Adversarial Prediction for General Multiclass Classification: Theoretical Guarantees

 Using the potential scoring function notation $f(\xvec, y)$, the adversarial surrogate loss in Eq. \eqref{eq:al-hat-check} can be equivalently written as:

 Then, the Fisher consistency condition for the adversarial surrogate loss AL$_{f}$ becomes:

 In the sequel, we will show that the condition in Eq. \eqref{eq:def_consistency} holds for our adversarial surrogate AL for any loss metrics satisfying a natural requirement that the correct prediction must suffer a loss that is strictly less than incorrect predictions.
-We start in Theorem \ref{thm:singlemin} by establishing Fisher consistency when the optimal label is unique (i.e., $\Ycal^\diamond$ is a singleton), and then proceed to more general cases in Theorem \ref{thm:multimin}.
+We start in Theorem \ref{thm:singlemin} by establishing Fisher consistency when the Bayes optimal label under the true distribution is unique (i.e., $\Ycal^\diamond$ is a singleton), and then proceed to more general cases in Theorem \ref{thm:multimin}.

 \begin{theorem} In the standard multiclass classification setting, suppose we have a loss metric that satisfies the natural requirement: $\text{loss}(y, y) < \text{loss}(y, y')$ for all $y' \neq y$.
 Then the adversarial surrogate loss AL$_{f}$ is Fisher consistent if $f$ is optimized over all measurable functions and $\Ycal^\diamond$ is a singleton. \end{theorem}